-2 Goal N Goal Descri 3 Goal N Goal Descri 4 Goal N Goal ription Name Provide home delivery of meals to home-bound seniors in Rocklin.
-(Seniors First) CD2.4: Provide mental health services The Victim Services Program will provide therapy services to domestic and sexual violence survivors and crisis intervention and advocacy services to Rocklin domestic and sexual violence survivors.
-(Stand Up Placer) CD2.3: Meet senior nutrition and social needs Provide groceries and basic essentials to low-income, homebound elderly and disabled adults.
-(St Vincent De Paul) CD1.1: Improve safety and accessibility in public Goal Descri Goal Descri Goal N Goal N Goal N Goal ription Name The Victim Services Program will provide therapy services to domestic and sexual violence survivors and crisis intervention and advocacy services to Rocklin domestic and sexual violence survivors.
-(Stand Up Placer) CD2.3: Meet senior nutrition and social needs Provide groceries and basic essentials to low-income, homebound elderly and disabled adults.
-(St Vincent De Paul) Descri Goal N Goal N Goal N Goal N Goal Name ription and advocacy services to Rocklin domestic and sexual violence survivors.
-(Stand Up Placer) CD2.3: Meet senior nutrition and social needs Provide groceries and basic essentials to low-income, homebound elderly and disabled adults.
-(St Vincent De Paul) Goal Descri 4 Goal N ription Provide groceries and basic essentials to low-income, homebound elderly and disabled adults.
-(St Vincent De Paul) Descri 4 Goal N Goal · - Goal Name CD1.1: Improve safety and accessibility in public ription Sidewalk repairs and accessibility improvements to remove architectural barriers in the public right-of-way and improve safety for disabled persons at various locations in Rocklin in block groups with 51% or more of households with incomes less than 80% AMI throughout the City.
+1 Goal Name CD2.3: Meet senior nutrition and social needs Goal Description Provide home delivery of hot meals to home-bound seniors in Rocklin.
+(Seniors First) 2 Goal Name CD2.4: Provide mental health services Goal Description The Victim Services Program will provide therapy services to domestic and sexual violence survivors and crisis intervention and advocacy services to Rocklin domestic and sexual violence survivors.
+(Stand Up Placer) 3 Goal Name CD2.3: Meet senior nutrition and social needs Goal Description Provide groceries and basic essentials to low-income, homebound elderly and disabled adults.
+(St Vincent De Paul) 4 Goal Name CD1.1: Improve safety and accessibility in public Goal Description Sidewalk repairs and accessibility improvements to remove architectural barriers in the public right-of-way and improve safety for disabled persons at various locations in Rocklin in block groups with 51% or more of households with incomes less than 80% AMI throughout the City.
 Potential activities over the plan period may include installation of auditory pedestrian crossing signals, curb cuts, sidewalks leading up to those curbs, wheelchair ramps, and improved accessible path of travel.
-(City of Rocklin) Goal N Name Planning and Administration Goal Descri Provide general administration of the CDBG program including planning and reporting activities.
+(City of Rocklin) 5 Goal Name Planning and Administration Goal Description Provide general administration of the CDBG program including planning and reporting activities.
 (City of Rocklin)